Render the HelcimPay.js payment modal

 });

-When a HelcimPay.js credit card payment is processed, the eventMessage contains a JSON.stringify version of the response.
+When a HelcimPay.js credit card payment is processed and the SUCCESS event is emitted from the iFrame, the eventMessage contains a JSON.stringify version of the transaction response.
 Below is an example of a parsed response object.

 status: 200